Last Updated on June 19, 2023 by Rental Recon

 When you’re hosting on Airbnb, you may wonder what information you need to provide in your Airbnb host guidebook.
-I’ve done some research about what guests really need to know (or want to know), and I’ve compiled it below so you can continue to give your guests the best rental experience!
+I’ve done some research about what guests really need to know (or want to know), and I’ve compiled it below in these Airbnb guidebook examples and templates for hosts so you can continue to give your guests the best rental experience!

 So, what information does the ideal Airbnb Guidebook contain?